-The Company has four Stock Incentive Plans under which stock option awards to purchase shares of Capital Stock and awards of restricted and fully vested stock may be granted for a period of ten years to key employees: the 2004 Incentive Plan, the 2006 Incentive Plan and the 2010 Incentive Plan.
-The Company currently grants stock option and restricted stock awards annually to key employees, including the named executive officers, pursuant to the Stock Incentive Plans.
+The Company has three Stock Incentive Plans under which stock option awards to purchase shares of Capital Stock and awards of restricted and fully vested stock may be granted for a period of ten years to key employees: the 2004 Incentive Plan, the 2006 Incentive Plan and the 2010 Incentive Plan.
+The Company, prior to 2013, granted stock option and restricted stock awards annually to key employees, including the named executive officers, pursuant to the Stock Incentive Plans.
+In 2013, performance share units were granted rather than restricted stock awards.

 All stock option awards granted under these plans provide for a purchase price equal to the fair market value of the Capital Stock at the date granted.
 Fair market value is defined as the mean between the high and low sales prices of a share of Capital Stock on the New York Stock Exchange.
 Stock option awards granted under the Stock Incentive Plans are non-qualified and, when vested, are exercisable for fully vested shares of Capital Stock.
-Stock option awards granted in 2010, 2011 and 2012 will become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
+Stock option awards granted in 2011, 2012 and 2013 will become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
 Vested stock option awards remain exercisable for three months following termination of the holder's employment, if the Compensation Committee so specifically consents, except for termination due to death, incapacity or retirement, in which case vested stock option awards remain exercisable for 15 months following termination.
 Unvested stock option awards are forfeited upon termination of employment for any reason other than death, disability or retirement, in which case unvested option awards are forfeited three months after termination.
-All unvested stock option awards held by employees will accelerate and vest upon a change in control of the Company.
+All unvested stock option awards granted prior to 2013 held by employees will accelerate and vest upon a change in control of the Company.
+Those stock option awards granted in 2013 and later only accelerate and vest upon both a change in control of the Company and the employee's employment termination without good cause for good reason.